UPPMAX/programming_formalisms/docs/introductions/organization_docs.md

-# Documentation and project organization
+# Project organization and documents

 WHY?